leonardoalt/cav_2022_artifact/README.md

 $ ./docker_solcmc_regression_all
 ```

-The entire run should take less than 3 hours.
-After the run, there should be
+The entire run takes about 2h in the reference machine.
+After the run, there
-log file for each category in `./tests/regression/`, named `<category>.txt`.
+should be log file for each category in `./tests/regression/`, named
+`<category>.txt`.

 The last lines of each of the log files should show how many benchmarks there
 were, and on how many benchmarks each of the solver was considered a winner.